(Parteiabzeichen)

 This badge comes complete with large file of research, which is partially translated, full bio on computer file.

-Remains in super near mint condition with excellent enamel
+Remains in super near mint condition with excellent enamel, a real gem!

-Original Small Identified NSDAP Golden Party Badge by Joseph Fuess, with research
+Original Small NSDAP Golden Party Badge by Joseph Fuess,

-In the photo above Alfons can be seen wearing this badge on this tie.
+In the photo above Alfons can be seen wearing a badge on this tie.

 A well-preserved example of a NSDAP Golden Party Badge constructed of gilded tombac and multi-coloured enamels. manufactured by Joseph Fuess, with research file including a photo of Alfons Breumaier.